Bokeh Focus History

 Our Early Years

-Our original magazines were published as two website projects — Bokeh: The JJIE Photo Blog and The JJIE Magazine.
+Our original magazines were published as two website projects — Bokeh: Bringing Juvenile Justice Into Focus and The JJIE Magazine.
 They included photo essays and stories by young photographers and professionals about young people around the world from Africa, Atlanta, Boston, Chicago, Connecticut, Florida, Georgia, Haiti, Kansas, Los Angeles, Maine, Missouri, New Jersey, New Mexico, New Orleans, New York, Oregon, Pennsylvania, Rhode Island, San Diego, South Carolina and Washington.

 Bokeh Focus Today